-For Owners of the Optional 10.7" x 1.875" Counterweight Shaft
+Optional 10.7" x 1.875" Counterweight Shaft

 The optional 10.7" total length x 1.875" diameter Counterweight Shaft offers some additional capabilities and considerations.
-The shaft installs in the same way as the standard shaft, but instead of a SAFETY KNOB AND WASHER, this shaft uses the One Piece Washerless Safety Stop (M12676) at the end of the shaft.
+The shaft installs in the same way as the standard shaft, but instead of a SAFETY KNOB AND WASHER, this shaft uses the One Piece Washerless Safety

+Stop (M12676) at the end of the shaft.
 For safety, you MUST use this Safety Stop!
 There are two main reasons why a person might choose the Optional Counterweight Shaft over the standard 14.5" x 1.125" shaft:

 1. Owners of 900 or 1200 series mounts might prefer to purchase the optional shaft because it uses the same 10 lb.
 (10SCWT) and 18 lb.

 (18SCWT) counterweights that those bigger mounts use.
 These counterweights have larger 1.875" diameter center holes.
 Please note that this shaft weighs in at a hefty 7.7 lbs. including the safety stop.
 To facilitate lighter instruments, we have added a 5 lb. counterweight (5SCWT) to the product line to join the other two weights with the larger center holes.

 2. Owners who plan to use their Mach1GTO for long-distance travel may wish to purchase this shaft for a more compact fit in a travel case.
 The 10.7" shaft was specifically designed to fit inside the hollow declination shaft and screw into the COUNTERWEIGHT ADAPTER from the back side.
 When fully screwed into the adapter, and with the Safety Stop in place, the whole thing only protrudes about 3/4" from the face of the DECLINATION HUB PLATE.
-Be sure that you do NOT tighten the shaft in place in this position, as you won't have much gripping surface to break it loose at the end of your journey.
+To prevent you from accidentally getting the shaft stuck inside the dec axis, we added a socket head screw to the end of the shaft.
+Simply use your 1/4" hex key to break it loose if needed.